 Our History

-Nazaree Full Gospel Church School, a cornerstone institution in its community, stands as a testament to the power of faith-driven service and the profound impact of early childhood education.
+Nazaree Full Gospel School, a cornerstone institution in its community, stands as a testament to the power of faith-driven service and the profound impact of early childhood education.
 Over the years, the daycare has not only supported working families and their children but has also become a beacon of hope, nurturing, and learning.
 Its origins, development, and continued success are intertwined with the vision and mission of Nazaree Full Gospel Church, an assembly devoted to holistic ministry and generational uplift.
-The roots of Nazaree Full Gospel Church School can be traced back to the early initiatives of Bishop Joseph D. Phillips - addressing not just spiritual needs, but also the social, educational, and economic well-being of the congregants and the surrounding community.
+The roots of Nazaree Full Gospel School can be traced back to the early initiatives of Bishop Joseph D. Phillips - addressing not just spiritual needs, but also the social, educational, and economic well-being of the congregants and the surrounding community.
 The leadership recognized that many families in the area, especially those with working parents or guardians, required reliable, high-quality childcare that aligned with their values.
-This same vision is being supported and implemented by the current pastor, Wesley D. Davis Jr. Seeing the increasing necessity for safe, enriching environments for young children, the church’s elders and community leaders began to discuss the idea of opening a daycare as early as the 21st century.
+This same vision is being supported and implemented by the current pastor, Wesley D. Davis, Jr. Seeing the increasing necessity for safe, enriching environments for young children, the church’s elders and community leaders began to discuss the idea of opening a daycare as early as the 21st century.
 Their vision was clear: to create a nurturing space where children could grow spiritually, emotionally, and intellectually, setting a strong foundation for lifelong learning and faith.

-Our Philosophy
+Educational Philosophy

 Nazaree’s philosophy for each day is rooted in the belief that every child is a unique creation of God, wonderfully made and deeply loved.
 We strive to align our practices with both biblical truths and recognized standards in early childhood education, ensuring that each child’s spiritual, academic, social, and emotional development is nurtured with intentionality and care.
 Grounded in Scripture, we embrace the calling to guide children in wisdom and understanding (Proverbs 22:6), laying a foundation of faith and character that will shape their futures.
 Through developmentally appropriate activities, play-based learning, and meaningful interactions, we encourage curiosity, creativity, and a sense of wonder about God’s world.
 Each day is designed to cultivate essential skills, positive relationships, and a deep appreciation for God’s continual presence in all aspects of life.